alangunning/doc-ai-analysis-starter/docs/content/github.md

 The `doc_ai.github` package provides helpers for working with GitHub and GitHub Models.

+## Authentication and Permissions

+GitHub Models require a token with the `Models:read` scope.
+When creating a fine-grained personal access token, choose **Read** access under **Account permissions → Models**.
+This setting is separate from repository permissions; without it, requests return `PermissionDeniedError: Error code 403` with `no_access` to the model.

 ## Key APIs

 ### `run_prompt(prompt_file, input_text, model=None, base_url=None)`